vinhphuphan/Titanic-Machine-Learning-from-Disaster/README.md

 #### Tuning The Hyper-parameter

 ## 3. Conclusion
-1. Answer the question  **What sort of people were likely to survive than others** are the passengers who have one of these features:
+1. Answer the question **"What sort of people were likely to survive than others?"**
+They are the passengers who have one of these features:
     - Young ages - especially children
     - Is a Female
     - Hold the first-class ticket